An in-depth guide to hand embroidery threads, floss, and other types of yarn you can use to embroider

 - The fabric on which you are going to embroider.
 Don’t waste silk threads on cheap synthetic materials.
 Use embroidery floss for all kinds of cotton and linen and the wool threads for wool fabrics and knitwear, and you’ll be covered.

 - The quality of the thread.
 Embroidery projects take hours to be made, so don’t save pennies by buying low-quality threads, as they may ruin your work.

 Various embroidery floss, threads, and yarns are created for hand embroidery purposes.
 Choose the high-quality thread suitable for your project if you want your hand embroidery art to stand out.

 But also, remember that all said above is a theory and suggestions.
-In hand embroidery, you can use any type of thread that can be threaded into the needle and passed through the fabric.
-Knitting yarns can be couched with sewing threads and ribbons with silk threads.
-The mix of all possible thread combinations and techniques can be used in one project to create an original fiber art piece.
+In hand embroidery, you can use any type of thread that you can thread into the needle and pass through the fabric.
+Couch knitting yarns with sewing threads and ribbons with silk threads.
+Use the mix of all possible thread combinations and techniques in one project to create an original fiber art piece.

 Learn more about hand embroidery tools and materials by reading these articles: